Dlhuutien/Pharmacy_Management_MariaDB/README.md

 ## Overview

-This application helps a private pharmacy manage medicine inventory, employees, customers, invoices, and statistical reports.
-It features a friendly GUI using Java Swing and supports role-based access for both managers and sales staff.
+Developed a desktop-based pharmacy sales management system for a private pharmacy using Java.
+The application supports managing medicine inventory, suppliers, customers, employees, user accounts, invoices, and sales statistics.
+Implemented role-based access for managers and sales staff, and designed a friendly Java Swing GUI for ease of use.
+Integrated MariaDB for data storage and used Java Persistence API for data access.
 ---

 ## Features